husna010494/COVID-south-korea-/README.md

 2. The library: MASS, survival, randomForestSRC, alabama, tidyverse, survivalROC.
 3. The code for stacked method is in COVID.R.
 Please, change the root for specific folder.
 4. To know the weight, just write stacked.est$alphas
+5. Result

+a.
+The qqplot shows that the lognormal distribution is better distribution for the dataset
+b.
+The ROC of stacked method and rsf has similar result